MicrosoftDocs/query-docs/query-languages/m/record-functions.md

 ---
 # Record functions

-These functions are used to select values and subsets of records, provide information about them, and perform operations.
+These functions select, manipulate, and provide information about records.

 ## <a name="__toc360789143"></a>Record